DomCRose/academic-kickstart/content/teaching/mlis_rl/section_4/index.md

 For example, suppose in our walker example we only ever start in a small set of states near zero, say $x=-2,0,2$, and the target is at an end time of $T$.
 Since the particle can only jump up or down $1$ place at each time step, there is a large number of states that can never be reached: the particles position $x$ can not move further than $t$ steps away from where it starts by time $t$, so for a state $s=(x,t)$ we must have $|x|\leq t+2$, with the precise bounds of each episode depending on the initial position.
 This cone of states is sketched in Fig. \ref{relevant_states}.
-Due to the initial condition, any states outside of this cone are \textbf{inaccessible} to the control problem, and thus calculating their values is a waste of resources.
+Due to the initial condition, any states outside of this cone are **inaccessible** to the control problem, and thus calculating their values is a waste of resources.
-While for this particular simple problem we could adapt our sweeps to account for this restriction, in many more complex problems the true space of \textbf{possible} states can not be found by hand.
+While for this particular simple problem we could adapt our sweeps to account for this restriction, in many more complex problems the true space of **possible** states can not be found by hand.

 {{<
 figure src="relevant_states.png"